Canon EOS R6 Mark II

 Typical price

-1600.– to 2900.–Features a sensor size equivalent to 35mm film, allowing for high resolution and excellent performance in low light.
+Features a sensor size equivalent to traditional 35mm film, offering high resolution and excellent low-light performance.

 Bestseller